Last Updated on by

 A sleeping bag is one of the most important items in your arsenal of gear for camping.
 Aside from getting out of the elements with a tent or other shelter, keeping warm and being able to sleep comfortably is vital.
 A bad night’s sleep is going to put a damper on your whole experience.
 A sore body from discomfort can also lead to improper posture which is bad for the body and can cause physical issues.

-Quality 3 season sleeping bags should be able to perform well in 20 degree Fahrenheit and warmer weather.
-Even though 3 season tent can indeed be used throughout the 3 seasons mentioned earlier, they tend to perform best in cooler weather.
+Quality 3 season sleeping bags should be able to perform well in 20 degrees Fahrenheit and warmer weather.
+Even though 3 season tents can indeed be used throughout the 3 seasons mentioned earlier, they tend to perform best in cooler weather.
 A sleeping bag capable of keeping you warm at 20F will certainly be uncomfortably hot in 70F weather.

 Here are 3 highly recommended lightweight 3 season sleeping bags to consider.